The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/whm-leveling-guide.md

 ![](https://lh4.googleusercontent.com/TvpoeU1Y_4F3hnh-V6lLTQ1vNrU7C-1gidaPOy9ulS0F_60fuvoEK9laMpfSF8plh6-Ud1BceqLruA1ANzCIly4ZWBVeN_0-dwEfTtc5Txshx5rXv49drpAUNNSuY3JcSFYQ-Q4B)

 And, finally; the last skill you learn as of patch 5.58, Temperance.
 This spell acts as your steroids, buffing nearly all aspects of your healing, and reducing all damage taken by nearby party members for 20 seconds.
 As well as giving you very pretty wings.

-## 5.2c - Rotation & Leveling (70 - 80)
+## Rotation and Leveling (70 - 80)

 ![](https://lh6.googleusercontent.com/dY9z0S8i4B_wUx2UO5yLfPKjIdWPE5bUQ4FZNSiIeVNyF7nVIu4DXiqw8SDy29DpYOy63XgXk9l2OTGWC1ppIuL33Z7kJdi9YiuatndzNXMm5_0ELW6gxQd49IVfzvZPuUK9pIWu)

 Finally within the home stretch.

-If you’ve unlocked The Bozjan Southern Front, it is one of (if not the best) way to level from 71 - 80, that said; it can also get extremely grating and boring after a while, so doing your daily, weeklies, etc should give you enough EXP to break up the monotony.
+If you’ve unlocked The Bozjan Southern Front, it is one of (if not the best) way to level from 71 - 80.
+That said, it can also get extremely grating and boring after a while; so doing your daily, weeklies, etc. should give you enough EXP to break up the monotony.

-Your rotation for WHM at level 72+ is very, very simple.
+Your rotation for WHM at level 72+ is very, very simple;

-Keep Dia up, and cast Glare.
+- Keep Dia up, and cast Glare.

-That’s it, really.
+That’s it, *really.*

 Your cooldowns should be kept track of, and those include Presence of Mind, Asylum, Assize, Thin Air, Plenary Indulgence, and Temperance.

-Usually, you want to cast these on cooldown, or otherwise whenever the situation calls for it, as I’ve outlined before.
+Usually, you want to cast these on cooldown, or otherwise whenever the situation calls for it, as outlined before.

-# 6.0a - Level 80
+# Level 80

 ![](https://lh3.googleusercontent.com/SY-yHqh1uiTHnk7Yukp_xijjoNxJ7HhygP0VxUP2ArU8lZex6cAkzQJKXCW7Dd3Mw3Kwvl8uB9L_70ZLdDbnqgP3YLvtGe9gxIUV5MLsbQxRV0lPanHj_8jhFm3dvfIo_t5BjAJ9)

-And with all that, you’re at level 80!
-Congratulations, if you wish to optimize your gameplay further, go check out the other guides on this site, or simply remember the sacred 5 words of playing White Mage.
+And with all that, you’re at level 80! **Congratulations!**

-Blood for the Blood Lily.
+If you wish to optimize your gameplay further, go check out the other guides on this site, or simply remember the sacred 5 words of playing White Mage: *Blood for the Blood Lily.*